Hafsa990/Cadrage-automatique/README.md

 Please note that you will need the following files/folders:

-1. models/<name_of_your_unet_model.pth>: This will contain your trained U-net model.
-You can either use the one provided in the repository or bring your own.
+1. Download the U-net model from [here](https://drive.google.com/file/d/1UiUt8ER2s3yZPZfilbnhkOpWXGaIByeK/view?usp=sharing).
+Add the model at the root of the folder in this directory: models/<name_of_your_unet_model.pth>.
+This will contain your trained U-net model.
+You can either use the one provided from the link or bring your own.
 2. video_samples/<example_video.mp4>: You will need to add example videos at the root of the folder.